nlepage/go-wasm-http-talk/slides.md

 <!-- .slide: data-auto-animate -->

 Notes:
-- Now let's take a step back and review how we usually build an HTTP server in Go.
+- Now, let's take a step back and review how we usually build an HTTP server in Go.
-- The most straightforward way is to use the `http` package.
+- The most straightforward way is to use the `http` package from the standard library.

 ---